chal349/Appointment-Scheduler/README.md

 Login screen displays information based on users language settings.
 All appointment times are stored "UTC" in mySQL database.
 Appointment times are converted to users local timezone upon login.
 Users can Create, Update, Delete appointments and customers.
-Users can View appointments by timeframe (day, week, or month) Alerts the user when there is an appointment soon (within 15 minutes)
+Users can View appointments by timeframe (week, month, or all).
+Application alerts the user when there is an appointment soon (within 15 minutes).

 Reporting Functionalities

 ----------------------

 The application can generate the following reports:
-1. Tracking the number of appointments by month
+1. Shows the number of appointments by month
-2. Tracking the number of appointments by week
+2. Shows the number of appointments by contact.
-3. Tracking the number of appointment types in a given month
-4. Tracking the number of appointment types in a given week
-5. Showing all types of appointments and the number of each type of appointment in a given month
-6. Showing all types of appointments and the number of each type of appointment in a given week
-7. Showing a schedule of appointments for a given contact in a given month
-8. Showing a schedule of appointments for a given contact in a given week
+3. Shows all scheduled appointments for each customer.